 Redefining UK Defence Strategy: Why 3% Expenditure Matters

-Shortly the Government will release yet another defence review.
+It won't be long before the woes of creating a sustainable defence budget wil force the Government towards the release of yet another defence review.
 In it, we can expect to see UK military capability conveniently redefined under the Treasury imposed expenditure threshold and expect it to say little other than re-emphasise the threats, present the cornerstone of UK defence policy as NATO membership and laud its special relationship (for which we can read reliance) upon the United States.
 It is unlikely to consider the flaws in this assessment, or consider what, in a post-Brexit environment, will be Britain’s role in the world.
 The principle purpose of defence review appears to be to address the gaping deficit in the Department’s budget.
 This most recent mini-review follows hard on the heels of a supposedly complete review in 2015 and is the third since 2010.
 To the cynical, UK defence reviews have become too political, too scripted and too frequent.

 Ministers are proud of the UK’s record in meeting the NATO expenditure target of two percent, one of only four countries in the alliance to do so.
 While they gloss over the creative accounting necessary to maintain this achievement and prefer not to dwell on the mismanagement and budget raids which have slowly hollowed out the UK’s military capabilities.
 They prefer to point to increases in the military’s equipment budget headed by new RAF combat aircraft and the re-emergence of carrier strike capability.
 Not much will be said about the Army, which in particular looks in need of refreshing, particularly in the high-intensity combat area.
 The combined effects of sustained operations in Afghanistan, under-recruitment and reconfiguration to concentrate on operations short of high-intensity have left it ill-prepared to face a resurgent Russian military capability.